 Unused Drawing Tools

-Pro Action Replay code 7E01820D enables an otherwise-unused blue-green crayon that comes in miniature and huge sizes!
+Pro Action Replay (PAR) code 7E01820D enables an otherwise-unused blue-green crayon that comes in miniature and huge sizes!
 An icon fitting the palette scheme also exists.

 Several Super Game Boy command packets were never used by any commercially-released game, or never seem to have an actual effect on gameplay.
 Interestingly enough, roughly 60% of all Super Game Boy enhanced games have all of the commands in some form in their code at least, likely remnants of a tech demo or an SDK devkit.
 Wario Land II is notable for having a completely unused sound table listing.